Acts 2:36 - 39

 Testimony To The Apostolic Message of The Gospel:

 After I was introduced to the Apostolic teaching about salvation and the oness of God, I wanted to know if these things were really true or not.
-So I started going to God about it and asking him to give me a confirmation and let me know if these things are true, and searching through the scriptures.
-And not only did God confirm these things to me and made me to know that are true, but God kept continuing teaching me more about it, and using me to share this gospel with others, God bearing witness to them Himself by His Spirit.
+So I started going to God about it and asking him to let me know if these things are true, and searching through the scriptures.
+And not only did God let me to know that they are true, but God kept continuing teaching me more about it, and using me to share this gospel with others, God bearing witness to them Himself by His Spirit.
 I testify by the name of Jesus, that this is the true gospel of Christ that the Bible speaks of.
 God is witness.